ryanRfox/go-algorand/tools/teal/examples/payment_channel.md

 ### Evidence Contract

 The Evidence Contract is a TEAL program LogicSig account.
-This is special kind of escorow account which contains three clauses and will only approve a transaction for the account if one of the cluases evaluates to TRUE.
-Reffer to Figure 2. to see the elements of the Evidence Contract.
+This is special kind of escrow account which contains three clauses and will only approve a transaction for the account if one of the clauses evaluates to TRUE.
+Refer to Figure 2. to see the elements of the Evidence Contract.

 #### Clauses

 There are three clauses, each representing evaluation criteria an associated spending transaction must provide to be approved.
 Examples of each are provided later in this tutorial.

-#### Identifires
+#### Identifiers

 The Evidence Contract has four identifiers: Initializer, Instance, Nonce and Index.
 These values are embedded within the TEAL code and used by the Clauses for evaluation.

-The Initializer and the Instance are both uint64 elements comprised of canatinating two other data elements.
+The Initializer and the Instance are both uint64 elements comprised of concatenating two other data elements.
 The Initializer concats a 6-byte Nonce with a 2-byte padding.
 This value is static and embedded into each Evidence Contract Alice and Bob create.
-The Instance concats the same Nonce with an Index value that incements each time a new Evidence Contract is created.
+The Instance concats the same Nonce with an Index value that increments each time a new Evidence Contract is created.

 ### Initialize the First Evidence Contract